Hasrat Mohani: Death and legacy

-Maulana Hasrat Mohani died on May 13, 1951 in Lucknow, India.
+Maulana Hasrat Mohani died on May 13, 1951, in Lucknow, India.

 Hasrat Mohani Memorial Society was founded by Maulana Nusrat Mohani in 1951.
 In Karachi, Sindh, Pakistan, the Hasrat Mohani Memorial Library and Hall was established by the Hasrat Mohani Memorial Library and Hall Trust.
 Every year, on his death anniversary, a memorial meeting is conducted by this Trust as well as many other organizations in India and Pakistan.
 Also Hasrat Mohani Colony, at Korangi Town in Karachi, Sindh, Pakistan, was named after Maulana Hasrat Mohani.
 A famous road is named after him in the financial hub of Karachi.
-Hyderabad Sindh has one library with name of Hasrat Mohani near to Haider Chowk.
+Hyderabad, Sindh has one library with name of Hasrat Mohani near to Haider Chowk.

 There is a Street Named Maulana Hasrat Mohani in Kadar Palace, Mumbra, Dist: Thane, Maharashtra.

 Maulana Hasrat Mohani Hospital is situated in Chamanganj, Kanpur.
 There is also a road named Maulana Hasrat Mohani Street in Kanpur.
 Maulana Hasrat Mohani Gallery is situated at Bithoor Museum.

 A hostel in Aligarh Muslim University is also named after him.

+Department of Post released a commemorative postage stamp on Maulana Hasrat Mohani on 25th February 2014 to honour his contribution in freedom struggle.